paulmcl89/ops-fundamentals/README.md

 # ops-fundamentals
-First Github repository.
-Intending to learn some ops fundamentals
+This is my first Github repository.
+I have very little experience, but am intending to learn some ops fundamentals.